Saturday, December 31, 2011

 1967: Eric Burdon & the Animals had one of the hottest songs as "Monterey" moved from 64 to 32.

 1967: The Beatles had their 51st hit, 25th Top 10 song in four years and 15th #1 with "Hello Goodbye".
-Gladys Knight & the Pips couldn't advance with "I Heard It Through the Grapevine" while the Monkees were finally topped with "Daydream Believer".
+Gladys Knight & the Pips couldn't advance with "I Heard It Through The Grapevine" while the Monkees were finally topped with "Daydream Believer".
 Smokey Robinson & the Miracles remained fourth with "I Second That Emotion" and Gary Puckett from Twin Falls, Idaho & The Union Gap were at #5 with "Woman, Woman".
-The rest of the Top 10: John Fred & His Playboy Band moved from 11-6 with "Judy In Disguise (With Glasses)", Aretha Franklin raced up to #7 with "Chain of Fools", newcomers the American Breed entered the Top 10 with "Bend Me, Shape Me", the Fantastic Johnny dropped with "Boogaloo Down Broadway" and Joe Tex moved from 15 to 10 with "Skinny Legs and All".
+The rest of the Top 10: John Fred & His Playboy Band moved from 11-6 with "Judy In Disguise (With Glasses)", Aretha Franklin raced up to #7 with "Chain Of Fools", newcomers the American Breed entered the Top 10 with "Bend Me, Shape Me", the Fantastic Johnny dropped with "Boogaloo Down Broadway" and Joe Tex moved from 15 to 10 with "Skinny Legs And All".

 1968: Led Zeppelin performed at Gonzaga University in Spokane, Washington, opening for Vanilla Fudge.